rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 | 2023-11-27 00:00:00 | 3 | 4 | "Wind Speed" | 10 | 180 |
 | 2023-11-27 00:00:00 | 3 | 70 | "Wind Direction" | 10 | 180 |

-... in the database and select "Wind Speed" readings or whatever else I might require.
+... from which I can now filter on "Wind Speed" or do whatever else I might require.

 But won't timeseries readings be really slow to store & query since the table will contain **a lot**[^YAT] of readings?